nicolaigj/100-days-of-code/R1/r1-log.md

 #### Health
 Didn't have waffle or cake at lunch, or beer and snacks at friday meeting.
 Ate grilled entrecote with potatoes and salad and had a beer for dinner.

+### R1D11
+#### Coding
+Coded in the morning before bachelor party!
+Not an entire hour, but enough.

+#### Health
+Bachelor party, maaaaany beers and enough food.
+Bad day healthwise.

+### R1D12
+#### Coding
+Back to normal, coded now before bed.
+Working on pagination and stuff.
+Starting to get to a point where I consider putting it up in public.

+#### Health
+Good day, had a lot of vegetables for lunch and dinner.
+Went for the years first bike ride, 36 km.
+Felt good!